bypschroeder/vu_dataset/README.md

 Script arguments:

-- `iterations`: The number of iterations to run for each garment.
+- `--iterations`: The number of iterations to run for each garment.
-- `garments`: Specify one or more garments to use.
+- `--garments`: Specify one or more garments to use.
 If not specified all garments will be processed.
-- `gender`: The gender of the avatar.
+- `--gender`: The gender of the avatar.
 If not specified, a random gender will be used.
-- `output_path`: The output path for the results.
+- `--output_path`: The output path for the results.

 Example: